Friday, March 29, 2024

 Swam to me.

-How you chuckled, and then scolded me for stepping few steps back,
+How you chuckled, and then scolded me for stepping a few steps back,

 But gradually you learnt to swim across the whole pool.